romuro-pauliv/Introduction-to-Assembly/Part I - Overview/a2 - Introduction.md

 At the next level, problem solving is done in one of the high-level languages such as C and Java.
 A user interacting with the system at this level should have detailed knowledge of software development.
 Typically, these users are application programmers.
 Level 4 users are knowledgeable about the application and the high-level language that they would use to write the application software.
 They may not, however, know internal details of the system unless they also happen to be involved in developing system software such as device drivers, assemblers, linkers, and so on.

-Both levels 4 and 5 are system independent, that is, independent of a particular processor used in the system.
+Both levels 4 and 5 are system `independent`, that is, independent of a particular processor used in the system.
 For example, an application program written in C can be executed on a system with an Intel processor or a PowerPC processor without modifying the source code.
 All we have to do is recompile the program with a C compiler native to the target system.
 In contrast, software development done at all levels below level 4 is system dependent.

 Assembly language programming is referred to as low-level programming because each assembly language instruction performs a much lower-level task compared to an instruction in a high-level language.
 As a consequence, to perform the same task, assembly language code tends to be much larger than the equivalent high-level language code.